yairgd/websockets/README.md

 # Websockets in c++

-This project is the implementation of WebSockets in c++ using lib WebSockets (lws).
+This project is the implementation of WebSockets in c++ using lib WebSockets - [lws](https://github.com/warmcat/libwebsockets.git).
 Refer  [here](https://yairgadelov.me/websockets-with-c-/) in my blog for more details.

 ## Download & install libwebsockets